6paws/6paws/README.md

 i am very often afk or will pretend to be if i don't feel like talking. feel free to
 whisper or sit with me !
 ㅤㅤ𓂃ㅤㅤㅤㅤㅤㅤ⠀⠀⠀i love sitting with people. i love it a lot. but i'm very shy and will almost
-never int first. if i'm sitting anywhere within 6 feet to you it probably means
-i want to sit with you. if you decide to sit with me﹐be aware that i most likely
+never int first. if you decide to sit with me﹐be aware that i most likely won't
-will be quiet bcus i have really bad anxiety and am worried i'll say the wrong
-thing and make a bad first impression. but i'm much more talkative once i warm
-up to you
+talk. but i'm much more talkative once i warm up to you !
 i love making friends but i will occasionally hide people for 15 min if a
 conversation is making me feel awkward. it's not personal

 ![http://url/to/img.png](https://i.imgur.com/fEcNexQ.gif)

-kins﹕

-tails﹐amy﹐silver﹐stone(sth) + amy﹐miles(rewrite) + nine(sonic prime)
-pearl﹐rose/pd﹐ruby(su)
-simon﹐ralph(dbh)
-chloe﹐finn(lis)
-marceline﹐marshall(at)
-benrey(hlvrai)﹐momo(stray)﹐garry(ib)﹐will(hannibal)﹐max(cc)﹐mettaton(ut)
-andre(ij)﹐natsuki(ddlc)﹐piers(pkmn)﹐snufkin﹐joxter(moomins)﹐wheatley(p2)

-most of my comfort characters are characters that my kins like. be it their
-friends or family or characters they're shipped with. my kins themselves are
-also comfort characters ! but my biggest comforts at the moment are shadow
-tails and nine !
+f/os﹕
+milo mireles, arlo vogel, ezra, ash ₍oc₎
+vox, valentino ₍hellaverse₎
+n ₍murder drones₎
+reth, jel ₍palia₎
+tartaglia, albedo, tighnari ₍genshin impact₎
+lampert ₍regretevator₎